Exploring the Linear Subspace Hypothesis in Gender Bias Mitigation: Experiments and Results

 \section{Experiments and Results}

-We carry out experiments across a range of benchmarks and statistical tests designed to quantify the underlying bias in word embeddings \cite{gonen-goldberg-2019-lipstick-pig}.
+We carry out experiments across a range of benchmarks and statistical tests designed to quantify the underlying bias in word representations \cite{gonen-goldberg-2019-lipstick-pig}.
 Our experiments focus on quantifying both direct and indirect bias as defined in \citet{gonen-goldberg-2019-lipstick-pig,hall-maudslay-etal-2019-name}.
-Furthermore we also carry out word similarity experiments using the \citet{hill2015simlex} benchmark in order to asses that our new debiased spaces still preserve the original properties of word embeddings \cite{mikolov2013efficient}.
+Furthermore, we also carry out word similarity experiments using the \citet{hill2015simlex} benchmark in order to assess that our new bias-mitigated spaces still preserve the original properties of word representations \cite{mikolov2013efficient}.